solarmon/WHDLoad-Game-Launcher/README.md

 Two release version files are provided:

-* .zip - this is the recommended **Directory** version.
-Unzip this and mount as a directory (DH0:) in UAE.
+* .zip - this is the recommended directory version.
+Unzip this and mount as a **Directory** (DH0:) in UAE.
-* .hdf - this is the legacy HDF version
+* .hdf - this is the legacy HDF version.
+Mount as a **Hardfile** (DH0:) in UAE.

 Both version will need to have the appropriate kickstart ROMs put in to the **Dev/Kickstarts** directory.

 # Features

 * Locates the .slave file automatically - **no need to rename it to game.slave**

+* **Single Slave mode**: Sinlge WHDLoad game slave file gets launched automatically.

-* Supports multiple WHDLoad game slave files.
+* Supports **multiple** WHDLoad game slave files.
 Methods supported:
-   * Target Slave: The WHDLoad game slave file selected based the Volume name of DH1:
+   * **Target Slave mode**: The WHDLoad game slave file selected based the Volume name of DH1:
-   * Slave Selector: WHDLoad game slave files selection via ABS (Amiga Boot Selector)
+   * **Select Slave mode**: WHDLoad game slave files selection using ABS (Amiga Boot Selector)
       * Joystick or Keyboard used for selection
-* Single WHDLoad game slave file just gets launched normally.
+* Games are launched with WHDload options from ToolTypes in the game .info file.
+  - This is also saved to a .tooltypes file for each game.

-* When no WHDLoad game slave file detected
+* **Game Launcher mode**: when no WHDLoad game slave file detected a Game Launcher is launched.
-   * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
-* WHDload options from ToolTypes in the game .info file.
-  - This is saved to a .tooltypes file for each game.
+*

 # Requirements and Setup